Joonsun-Hwang/clm-train/README.md

 ##### 3.1.2.
 Multi-GPU Model Parallel
 If you want to train the model in parallel, it is recommended not to use accelerate launch.
 Currently, `accelerate launch` does not provide an argument to control the number of processes, and it is rather slow when parallelizing the model and training with multi-process.
+Among the arguments, it works by acquiring an empty space (space to be loaded with data) of each device through `--extra memory`, and dividing and allocating the model to the rest.
 ###### torch distributed
 ```
 torchrun --nproc_per_node 1 train.py %CHECKPOINT% --model_parallel